mcmaia/azureHttpTrigger/README.md

 2. Download the VScode. <https://code.visualstudio.com/>

 3. In your VScode, follow the steps in the link <https://docs.microsoft.com/pt-br/azure/azure-functions/create-first-function-vs-code-python>.
 **3a**.This link will show how to set up your environment.
 It is pretty easy.
-Follow the instructions and go to the next step.
+Follow the instructions and go to the next step. <br>
 **3b**.
 Note: Notice that this environment will give you this code:
 ```Python
 import logging